In a society where deception is the norm, the very act of telling the truth becomes revolutionary.

 American stand-up comedian George Carlin is a huge breath of fresh air.
 Aside from his dry sense of humour, he had a canny knack of taking the truth how he saw it, and making us laugh, despite the depressing reality that he was right!

 Italian physicist Tesla, was as huge a figure in twentieth century science.
 A contemporary of Thomas Edison and predecessor to Albert Einstein, few have heard of him, and his discoveries.
-He was a prodigious talent, and a prolific writer and inventor.
+He was a prodigious talent, and a prolific writer and inventor, whose work on 'free energy' was a threat to the oil and gas companies who financed the military-industrial complex as we know it today.

 For me, the Don Miguel Ruiz book entitled "The Four Agreements", was a revelation.
-Embracing Toltec wisdom, it had a huge impact on me.
+Embracing Toltec wisdom, it had a huge impact on this author.
 Understanding a few basic ideas about how we can improve ourselves, and be better at who we are, can be empowering and enlightening.

 English philosopher and speaker Alan Watts was not only funny and interesting, but way ahead of his time.
-Rather controversial in his interpretations of the dhamma, he recorded a series of fascinating talks.
+Rather controversial in his interpretations of the dhamma, he recorded a series of fascinating talks, interpreting the Buddhist teachings from a modern perspective which the layman can easily relate to.

 I first came across the work of Sheldrake through this link to a TED talk of his which was apparently banned.
 Whatever the rights or wrongs of that, I found his theory regarding Morphic Resonance absolutely absorbing and fascinating.
 He exposes man's faith in science and materialism as somewhat amateurish.